Ted Dumitru: Move to the United States and final destination Africa

 He left Zambia and signed a contract with the African Football Confederation, in which he was sent to Swaziland, then in Namibia, to help develop football in those countries.

 In 1985, Dumitru joined South African side Kaizer Chiefs and won eight trophies with them during his three-year tenure.
 After leaving the club he worked in developing young players and local coaches across the country.

 In 1992, he established the Chibuku Youth Centre in Soweto, which was the first development program in the country.
 He was later responsible for the Esselen Park School of Excellence that has produced players such as Steven Pienaar and Daine Klate.

 In July 1997, he took over as coach at Mamelodi Sundowns and led The Brazilians to two consecutive PSL titles in 1998 and 1999, as well as both the Nedbank Cup and Rothmans Cup.
 Dumitru managed among others, Orlando Pirates and Manning Rangers with mixed success.
 He was appointed manager of the Namibia national team in November 2000 replacing Lucky Richter, but resigned a few months later after an argument with former Chiefs midfielder, Robert Nauseb.

 He rejoined Mamelodi Sundowns and helped his side reach their first and only African Champions League Final in 2001, which they lost to record holders Al Ahly.

 In June 2003, he returned to Kaiser Chiefs and won back-to-back league titles in 2004 and 2005, after which he retired from club coaching.
 In South Africa, Dumitru was nicknamed "Master Ted", "Mr Magic" or "The Professor", because of his studious approach to the game.

 In November 2005, he was hired as South Africa's manager ahead of the 2006 edition of the Africa Cup of Nations, but he was shown the exit door soon after his team's dismissal performance at the tournament where they failed to score a goal.

 In 2009, Dumitru got involved with the Mamelodi Sundowns Youth Academy.
-Dubbed "The Puk Tawana Project", it produced 26 players who went on to play professional football that were on an accelerated development programme for 18 months.
+Dubbed "The Puk Tawana Project", it produced 26 players who went on to play professional football who were on an accelerated development programme for 18 months.
 Breaking records for the number of graduates from academy to professional level.
 Among them included Keagan Dolly, Buhle Mkhwanazi, Samuel Julies and Jabulani Shongwe.
 After leaving Mamelodi Sundowns in 2011, he joined the North West University Sports Institute from 2012 to 2013 briefly.
-Then in 2013 he played an instrumental role in the revival of the South African Football Coaches Association (SAFCA).
+In 2013 he played an instrumental role in the revival of the South African Football Coaches Association (SAFCA).
 He played a key role in setting up the structures, giving the organisation direction and leadership as well as rolling out workshops around the country.
-He was involved up until his day of passing 26 May 2016.
+He was involved up until his day of passing.

 Over 150 players were developed at the Sport School of Excellence under his guidance and through his coaching solutions.
 Over 180 local coaches were developed through his programmes at the SA Soccer Academy.